Atheris squamigera: Breeding in captivity

 Atheris squamigera requires a very high level of humidity to breed.
 In one case, males and females were kept separate from January to the end of November.
 Two females became gravid (with one observed mating).
 Each produced eight young: a smaller percentage were yellow (possible recessive gene), most being green.
 In each brood, there was also one nonviable green specimen.
 Some of the neonates fed readily on frogs, while the others had to be force-fed pinkie mice.
 All fed independently after a few months.

 Venom

-Bites from A. squamigera have resulted in at least one report of severe hematological complications as well as two deaths.
+Bites from Atheris squamigera have resulted in at least one report of severe hematological complications as well as two deaths.
 Although no specific antivenom is made for the genus Atheris, antivenom for the genus Echis has been shown to be partially effective in neutralizing Atheris venom.

 Taxonomy

-A number of subspecies of A. squamigera may be encountered in literature.
+A number of subspecies of Atheris squamigera may be encountered in literature.
 These include: